 - that you are unable to leave the UK because you are physically or medically unable to travel.
-This includes women who are pregnant and are in roughly the last six weeks of their pregnancy, or in the first six weeks after giving birth.
+This includes women who are pregnant and are in about the last six weeks of their pregnancy, or in the first six weeks after giving birth.

 - that the Home Office accepts that there is “no viable route of return” to your country of origin.
 This is a very unusual situation.

-- that the provision of support is necessary to avoid breaching your human rights
+- that the provision of support is necessary to avoid breaching your human rights.

 It is this last category that is likely to apply if you have submitted further submissions to the Home Office and are asking them to consider them as a fresh claim.
-Read more about that in our Toolkit here.

 Section 4 support is only for while you wait for the Home Office to decide if they view your further submissions as a fresh claim.
 If the Home Office accept that your further submissions pass the “fresh claim test” but have not made a substantive decision on your fresh claim, you may then be eligible for the Section 95 support described above.